lackofbindings/ORLModules/README.md

 This module adds an input for a packed texture containing metallic and smoothness detail maps.
 Each layer is added to the corresponding base metallic/smoothness values, with a slider to control the strength of each (or invert it).
 This is useful for adding tiled detail to your PBR surfaces.

+### LOD Dither Fade

+This module enables dithered cutout cross-fading support for use with [LOD groups](https://docs.unity3d.com/2022.3/Documentation/Manual/class-LODGroup.html).
+The LOD group must have its Fade Mode set to `Cross Fade` and Fade Transition Width must be greater than 0.
+Uses the built-in UnityApplyDitherCrossFade() based on [the example created by keijiro](https://github.com/keijiro/CrossFadingLod/).

 ## How to Install

 ### Dependencies